john-albright/john-albright.github.io/README.md

 This is the source code for my portfolio website.
 To view the live website, visit my [GitHub user site](https://john-albright.github.io/).The index page can also be viewed on [CodePen](https://codepen.io/john-albright/full/mdwxzyw).

 The index page was created for the 5th project of FreeCodeCamp's first certificate [Responsive Web Design](https://www.freecodecamp.org/learn/responsive-web-design).
 Later, more pages were added to fulfill the requirements for [problem set 8](https://cs50.harvard.edu/x/2021/psets/8/homepage) of Harvard's [CS50 Introduction to Programming](https://online-learning.harvard.edu/course/cs50-introduction-computer-science?delta=0).
 The code was made from scratch using HTML, SCSS, JavaScript, jQuery, and Bootstrap.
 It took inspiration from a FreeCodeCamp model/project titled [FCC: Personal Portflio](https://codepen.io/freeCodeCamp/pen/zNBOYG).

+All pdf files are encrypted.
+The password to access these files can be found in this [Google Drive document](https://docs.google.com/document/d/1PAowC21KX1EDtIKg902zYyOuGgj5lebb2yPtTLN5y8M/edit?usp=sharing).